WASHINGTON, D.C.

 ICYMI: USPAACC National President and CEO Susan Au Allen’s Op-ed on the importance of minority business certification featured in the Washington Business Journal

-Minority-owned businesses are a big deal for America’s economy.
+Small and underdeveloped businesses are a big deal for America's economy.
 How big?
-They’re $1.4 trillion-big in annual economic output to the economy, directly accounting for 7.2 million U.S. jobs, according to the Minority Business Development Agency (MBDA).
+They're $1.4 trillion-big in annual economic output to the economy, directly accounting for 7.2 million U.S. jobs, according to the Minority Business Development Agency (MBDA).

 Furthermore, minority-owned businesses are twice as likely to export as non-minority companies, three times as likely to have international operations, six times as likely to transact business in a foreign language, and are export leaders in 14 key industrial sectors, as reported by the MBDA.

-Yet, despite these impressive figures, noted the White House, less than 10% of total eligible federal agency contracting dollars had previously made its way to Small Disadvantaged Businesses (SDBs), a category under federal law that Black-owned, Hispanic-owned, Pan Asian American-owned and Native American-owned businesses are supposed to be eligible for.
+Yet, despite these impressive figures, noted the White House, less than 10% of total eligible federal agency contracting dollars had previously made its way to Small Disadvantaged Businesses (SDBs), a category under federal law that Black-owned, Hispanic-owned, Pan-Asian American-owned and Native American-owned businesses are supposed to be eligible for.
 In fact, for them, the figure is far less than 10%.

 According to the White House, federal contract spending for SDBs in FY 2020 was 1.7% for Black-owned small businesses, 1.8% for Hispanic-owned small businesses and 2.8% for Asian American and Pacific Islander-owned small businesses.
-Altogether, that is only 6.3%!
+Altogether, that is only 6.3%.
 Additionally, while women own roughly 20% of all small businesses economy-wide, less than 5% of federal contracting dollars go to women-owned small businesses.

-President Joe Biden’s Executive Order 13985, “Advancing Racial Equity and Support for Underserved Communities through the Federal Government” promised overdue, historic change that presented incredible new opportunities for minority businesses to access the federal multibillion-dollar supply chain.
-He followed up on that initiative by announcing the federal government’s goal of increasing the share of contracts awarded to small, disadvantaged businesses to 15% by 2025 and directed federal agencies to assess tools for increasing opportunities for small businesses and traditionally underserved entrepreneurs competing for valuable contracts.
-USPAACC applauds the president’s continued leadership on these fronts.
+President Joe Biden's Executive Order 13985, 'Advancing Racial Equity and Support for Underserved Communities through the Federal Government' promised overdue, historic change that presented incredible new opportunities for minority businesses to access the federal multibillion-dollar supply chain.
+He followed up on that initiative by announcing the federal government's goal of increasing the share of contracts awarded to small, disadvantaged businesses to 15% by 2025 and directed federal agencies to assess tools for increasing opportunities for small businesses and traditionally underserved entrepreneurs competing for valuable contracts.
+USPAACC applauds the president's continued leadership on these fronts.

-Our country has seen recent progress in helping minority-owned businesses, and President Biden’s Executive Order 13985 has been a game-changer, opening up opportunities for MBEs and SDBs.
-However, with the risk of a recession looming, now is the time for America to double down on recent gains and make supporting minority-owned businesses a top bipartisan priority for the 118th Congress.
+Our country has seen recent progress in helping small and underdeveloped businesses, and President Biden's Executive Order 13985 has been a game-changer, opening up opportunities for MBEs and SDBs.
+However, with the risk of a recession looming, now is the time for America to double down on recent gains and make supporting small and underdeveloped businesses a top bipartisan priority for the 118th Congress.

 Susan Au Allen is national president and CEO of the U.S. Pan Asian American Chamber of Commerce Education Foundation in D.C.